dreadlord-sedai/Blog-Of-The-Trident/README.md

   - [Contact](#contact)

 ## Introduction
-Blog of the Trident is a microblogging platform built with Flask that allows users to create and share content, interact with other users, and customize their profiles.
-The application provides a clean, intuitive interface for writing and publishing blog posts, messaging other users, and managing personal accounts.
+Blog of the Trident is a microblogging platform inspired by the world of A Song of Ice and Fire (Game of Thrones).
+Named after House Tully's sigil, this Flask-based application allows users to create and share content, interact with other users, and customize their profiles with ASOIF themes.
+Whether you're pledging allegiance to House Stark or spreading the latest gossip from King's Landing, Blog of the Trident provides the perfect platform for all Westeros enthusiasts.

 ## Features
-- **User Authentication** - Secure registration and login system
+- **User Authentication** - Secure registration and login system with house affiliations
-- **Profile Management** - Users can create, view, and edit their profiles
+- **Profile Management** - Create and customize your profile with your favorite house banners and sigils
-- **Blog Creation** - Write, edit, and publish blog posts
+- **Blog Creation** - Write, edit, and publish blog posts about the Seven Kingdoms
-- **Messaging System** - Private messaging between users
+- **Messaging System** - Send ravens (private messages) to other users
-- **Responsive Design** - Mobile-friendly interface using Bootstrap and SASS
+- **Responsive Design** - Mobile-friendly interface using Bootstrap and SASS styled with ASOIF themes
 - **Database Integration** - SQLAlchemy with SQLite for efficient data management
-- **Error Handling** - Custom error pages and intuitive error responses
+- **Error Handling** - Custom error pages with ASOIF-themed messages
+- **House Selection** - Choose your house allegiance and display your house's colors

 ## Technologies Used
 - **Python**: Core programming language for backend development